 To arrange your crypto business from the Czech Republic, you need a license issued by the regulator – the National Bank.
 We should especially pay your attention to the point that it is not safe to operate without such a license for ICO.
 In this case, there is a risk of being treated by the regulator as a fraudulent scheme.
 Still, the process of getting licenses for dealing with cryptos is very straightforward without any excessive bureaucratic formalities.

 The permission opens up the way to the virtual currencies issue, to the client wallets opening and settlements with non-fiat money.
 The Czech license for cryptocurrency is “respectable”, it confirms the issuer’s reliability and transparency.
-However, the scope of the service provision is strictly controlled and delimited.
+However, the scope of the services provision is strictly controlled and delimited.

 Issuers have the right to issue electronic funds if the average monthly issue does not exceed 5,000,000 euros (in monetary terms).
-The company falls under the PSP-restrictions and the average monthly “barrier” shall be reduced to 3,000,000 Euros, when providing financial payment services.
+The company falls under the PSP restrictions and the average monthly “barrier” shall be reduced to 3,000,000 euros when providing financial payment services.
 Exchangers are distinguished from payment service providers by issuers’ accounts, which are used for EMI-money acceptance in payment for products/services, funds storage, their inter-currency conversion, sale, etc.

-The Czech license for cryptocurrency allows you to work in all EU countries, to open offices in them.
+The Czech license for cryptocurrency allows you to work in all EU countries, to open offices there.
 It is enough to notify the local regulator, without additional permits and bureaucracy.

 According to the current Czech regulatory framework, cryptocurrency exchange operations may be conducted with an ordinary trading license.
 There are no separate legal regulations for crypto exchanges unless any payment services are provided or it trades derivatives of crypto assets.
 Such trading license is issued to all organizations that comply with the following requirements: